ppy/osu-wiki/wiki/Tournaments/UKCC/5/en.md

 ### Picking

 - Players have **2 minutes** to pick a map.
 Failure to pick a map within this time limit results in pick choice being passed to the opposing player.
-- For FreeMod picks, players must select any combination of the following mods: **Hidden, HardRock**.
+- For FreeMod picks, players must select any combination of the following mods: **Hidden, Hard Rock**.
 - Failed scores will count.

 ### Tiebreakers